 Studies and continuing education in environmental genomics and system biology

-The Research Group for Environmental Genomics and Systems Biology is involved in the development of the following modules, both of which are part of the Minor Field Diagnostics and Analytics, but which can also be attended as stand-alone modules.
+The Environmental Genomics and Systems Biology Research Group is involved in the development of the following modules, both of which are part of the Minor Field Diagnostics and Analytics, but which can also be attended as stand-alone modules.

 Biosynthesis and Analytics (BSA, 3rd semester module for the B.Sc. in Environmental Engineering)